Motor Vehicle Accident FAQ

 damage the neck and spinal cord, and head trauma, which can lead to serious

-of discomfort to your physician, no matter how minor.
-In addition to giving
+to your physician, no matter how minor.
+In addition to giving you a proper

-you a proper medical examination, a doctor can also help you determine
+medical examination, a doctor can also help you determine the exact amount

-the exact amount of your bodily damages, which you will need to submit
+of your bodily damages, which you will need to submit to the insurance

 Should I contact the police?